-This article will give you an overview of what exactly a video release form is and how to write one.
-It will also provide you with templates prepared by legal professionals to ensure that you do not miss out on anything important.
+This article will give you an overview of what a video release form is and how to write one.
+We will also be providing you with templates drafted by legal professionals to ensure that you do not miss out on anything important.

-A video release form is basically a grant of permission given by a person allowing a third party to use a video in which they appear for that third party’s benefit.
+A video release form is a grant of permission given by a person allowing a third party to use a video in which they appear for that third party’s benefit.

 Video release forms are commonly used when videos are shot for the creation of:

 Videos on the internet

-A video release form is necessary in order to obtain the consent of any persons who appear in your videos.
-Such consent, in turn, is necessary in order to comply with privacy and data protection laws worldwide.
+A video release form is necessary to obtain the consent of any person who appears in your videos.
+Consent is needed to comply with privacy and data protection laws.

-Privacy and data protection laws worldwide, including the General Data Protection Regulations (GDPR) in the EU, state that in order to lawfully process the personal data of individuals, the consent of that individual should be obtained.
-Footage, wherein an individual appears and can be directly or indirectly identified also constitutes personal data.
+Privacy and data protection laws, including the General Data Protection Regulations (GDPR) in the EU, state that to lawfully process the personal data of individuals, the consent of that individual should be obtained.
+Footage in which an individual appears and can be directly or indirectly identified also constitutes personal data.

-The easiest way to obtain the consent of individuals is to ask them to sign a video release form.
-The consent form will clearly state their agreement to being filmed and the purposes for which any video captured will be used.
+The easiest way to obtain individuals’ consent to ask them to sign a video release form.
+The consent form serves to communicate their agreement to being filmed for certain purposes.

-If you fail to obtain the consent of an individual who is identifiable, either directly or indirectly, through your video, you should blur their image.
-This may help ensure they are no longer identifiable.
+If you fail to obtain the consent of an individual who is identifiable, either directly or indirectly, through your video, you may have to resort to just blurring their image as this makes them unidentifiable.

-So, when is it necessary for you to ensure a video release form is executed?
-Does a video release form need to be executed any time any person appears in one of your videos?
+You might be wondering when it is necessary to ensure that a video release form is executed - does a video release form need to be executed every time any person appears in a video?

-Whenever you are filming a person, wherein that person is directly or indirectly identifiable in the video captured, and you intend to publish the video, you should get that person to sign a video release form.
+The answer is that whenever you are filming a person, wherein that person is directly or indirectly identifiable in the video captured and you intend to publish the video, you should get that person to sign a video release form.

 You do not need to use a video release from where a person is not directly or indirectly identifiable through your video.